W: Orig Williams

 very occasionally, the passing of a famous person generates an

-unexplainable sense of loss amongst those who did not even know the
+unexplainable sense of loss among those who did not even know the

 deceased personally.
 Such was the case when Welsh heavyweight Orig